 They care about THEIR business problem, their team, and their ability to stay ahead of their own marketplace.

 Job seekers can let go of the need to “sell themselves” and start developing relationships with potential employers to find out their need.
 This requires speaking in the hiring team’s language and not the language of a prior employer; it requires learning the problems THEY need to solve and getting ready with insight to bring to interview conversations.

 It comes down to changing a “me-centric job search” into an “employer-centric job search”.

 Traditional job searching is “me-centric”, meaning it’s all about YOU, the job seeker: your approach to the profession; your training and credentials; your “results-oriented” resume jargon that sounds the same as everyone else.
 Of course, your training/skills/results orientation are important, but they aren’t what employers are most interested in when they visit your LinkedIn profile or read your resume.

 What are employers interested in?
-Hint: it’s not you.
+Hint: it’s not you, specifically, although they’re not against you, either.
 Instead, they are interested in solving THEIR problem.
 They need to know that you understand them and can help them.
 Here are examples of “me-centric”job searching:

 - Packing your resume with acronyms of internal project names from your prior employers

 - Rushing into job search networking without being clear on what problems you solve